 Sun-kissed by Laura Florand: A new short novel from Florand.
 This one is a bit different in that it 1) takes place in America and 2) focuses on the older generation, Mack Corey and Anne Winters.
 I really enjoyed the way Florand explores the different characters, who are more mature and self-confident than their children and their children’s peers in some ways, and yet still very vulnerable in others.
 I did miss the French setting a bit, but the sea-side is a lovely alternative.
 I loved the way Mack sees his daughters and sons-in-law; it was great to see some of the other characters from the Chocolat series through his eyes.
 All in all, this was a lovely endcap to Florand’s earlier stories (though if there are more in the future, I won’t be sad!)

 Conservation of Shadows by Yoon Ha Lee: A collection of sff short stories.
 Lee is Korean-American, and based several of the stories on incidents from Korean history.
-I found that the sensibility underlying the stories to be clear and beautiful; I can’t speak to how and what has been informed by her heritage, but there’s certainly an awareness of non-western based cultures that is refreshing.
-I loved the worlds Lee creates, and her characters–often caught between two duties or two loyalties.
+I found that the sensibility underlying the stories to be clear and beautiful; I can’t speak to how and what has been informed by his heritage, but there’s certainly an awareness of non-western based cultures that is refreshing.
+I loved the worlds Lee creates, and his characters–often caught between two duties or two loyalties.
 This is one of the most cohesive anthologies I can remember reading, which I greatly appreciated–while I love short stories, I often feel that collections lack coherence.
 If I have a complaint, it’s that occasionally the endings felt less forceful than I wanted them to be; not rushed, exactly, but compressed in a way that didn’t quite give me the follow-through I wanted.
 I don’t know if the fault is in the stories, or in me, but this happened often enough for me to notice it.

 Clair-de-Lune by Cassandra Golds: A middle-grade book, which falls somewhere between fantasy and magical realism (the tone reminds me a bit of The Tale of Despereaux).
 I liked the characters and writing a lot, but felt some vague unease about the tidiness of the ending and an occasional hammering-home of points.
 In general, I think this is one I would have absolutely loved a few years ago; it’s probably a good one for the quieter, dreamy young girls.